 We have found some, though limited, evidence that e-scooters act as a first last mile mode providing a gap filler role to access areas and times when transit is not provided.
 This provides strong support for e-scooters to improve inner area mobility supporting transit as the larger distance sustainable travel alternative.
 Policy should seek to enhance e-scooters in this area implementing measures such as joint ticketing, information and marketing programs including e-scooter parking areas at transit stops (none of which are current policy in Melbourne).

 There are many limitations to this research; the aggregation of analysis to SA1 levels removes much detail in trip patterns and could be further explores in future research.
-The designation of rail related trips using the 30 meters station entrance threshold is clearly only an approximation.
+The designation of rail-related trips using the 30 meters station entrance threshold is clearly only an approximation.
 Ideally future trip data would be linked to user surveys such that actual trip ends for all transit related trips (all modes) could be better understood.
-The focus of this analysis on rail only transit is also limiting; analysis of bus and tram related e-scooter travel is a worthwhile area for future research.
+The focus of this analysis on rail-only transit is also limiting; analysis of bus and tram related e-scooter travel is a worthwhile area for future research.

-Overall it is clear that e-scooters are providing value to inner area travellers however their role in supporting (complementing) transit as a first last mile feeder seems limited.
+Overall, it is clear that e-scooters are providing value to inner area travellers however their role in supporting (complementing) transit as a first-last mile feeder seems limited.
 Future research and practice should seek to improve the integration of micromobility with transit to improve the sustainability of future transport.

 References